nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/GR_GAME_RATINGS.md

 ## Displaying Rating

 When you show the details of a game, you are not going to list every individual rating given by users.
 You will need to show an average rating.
-Since the average is not stored in the database, but rather calculated each time, you will need a non-mapped property named `average_rating` on the **`Game`** model in your API.
+Since the average is not stored in the database, but rather calculated each time, you will need a custom property named `average_rating` on the **`Game`** model in your API.

-Then, any time a game is requested - either a single one, or the entire list - you need to calculate the average rating of each game and set the value of the non-mapped property.
+Then, any time a game is requested - either a single one, or the entire list - you need to calculate the average rating of each game and set the value of the custom property.

 ```py
 @property